hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-An expensive alternative of delegatable credentials is the holder to get credential directly from the root issuer.
+An expensive alternative to delegatable credentials is the holder to get credential directly from the root issuer.
 The expensiveness of this is not just computational but operational too.
 There are some alternatives which offer privacy among issuers as well but have different tradeoffs.
-[Delegatable Attribute-based Anonymous Credentials from Dynamically Malleable Signatures](https://eprint.iacr.org/2018/340) requires presence of a trusted third party.
-[Delegatable Anonymous Credentials from Mercurial Signatures](https://eprint.iacr.org/2018/923) does not support credential with attributes.
+[Delegatable Attribute-based Anonymous Credentials from Dynamically Malleable Signatures](https://eprint.iacr.org/2018/340) requires the presence of a trusted third party.
+[Delegatable Anonymous Credentials from Mercurial Signatures](https://eprint.iacr.org/2018/923) does not support credentials with attributes.

 # Prior art